Looking for ideas for day trips from Huntsville, AL? Read on for all my ideas!

 Huntsville, Alabama is really well-situated in the south!
 It’s close to SO many different spots in Alabama and nearby states, with interesting cities, hiking spots, waterfalls, and other interesting attractions just a few hours away.

+Whether you’re visiting and staying in Huntsville for a few days or a local looking to explore more of the region, there are a lot of options for all interests!
 We’ve taken a ton of great day trips from Huntsville, AL, and there’s always more on the horizon!
 Here are 23 excellent Huntsville day trips to add to your bucket list.

 This post contains affiliate links.
 When you buy through these links, I may earn a small commission at no additional cost to you.
 These commissions help keep this site running.
 Thank you so much for your support!